SineVFX/CreativeLightsDoc/index.md

 ### How To Use

-* First of all, check the three scenes "DemoScene", "DemoSceneManualVFXSpawnExamples", and "DemoSceneUseCasesAndExamples" in the Scenes folder.
+* First of all, check the three scenes "DemoScene", "DemoScene_ScalingExample", and "DemoScene_UseCases" in the Scenes folder.
 The First one contains complete effect compositions.
-The second one contains an example of how you can call manual VFX Spawn functions for point and mesh Raycast systems.
+The second one shows how to scale the effects.
 The third one contains various examples of how to use the effects.
-* Read the corresponding docs page on each system to learn how to add the effects to your scene.
+* Read the "Quick Start" guide page, as well as "Parameters" to know how to add VFX to your scene and customize it.